 The festival showcases the elements that make Fayetteville a beloved cultural hot spot and popular weekend getaway: music, food and community.
 The festival's motto is “A Mountain Town in its Natural State.”

 “An urban festival is unique.
 Instead of escaping outside of town to an outdoor festival, here you can dive into our city and all it has to offer,” says festival organizers.
 “Festival patrons have the chance to engage with the Fayetteville Farmers' Market, local shops, local restaurants, local folks and local culture, all while attending a music festival.”

-The “roots” element of the three-day festival features a musical style that is heavily supported, created and somewhat originating in Fayetteville and the Ozarks as a whole, according to the festival website.
+The “roots” element of the five-day festival features a musical style that is heavily supported, created and somewhat originating in Fayetteville and the Ozarks as a whole, according to the festival website.
 Roots Festival also supports locally sourced food and restaurants, and it focuses on locally grown produce, locally raised meats and locally produced products.